TDJorgensen/TDJorgensen/docs/workshops.md

+layout: page
+title: "Workshops and Short Courses"
+permalink: /workshops/

 <!-- List of workshops to link students to materials -->
-# Workshops and Short Courses

 ## Structural Equation Modeling